December 23, 2020

 Dogs allowed: No

-Strolling beside the beach and listening to the waves race to the shore is as magical as it gets.
-Californians are fortunate enough to experience exactly that while trekking the Spanish Bay Trail.
+Hiking in Monterey means getting to stroll beside the beach while listening to the waves race to the shore.
+Californians are fortunate enough to have that kind of magical experience while trekking the Spanish Bay Trail.
 While the turquoise waters of the ocean transform to seafoam at the shoreline, the fresh air breathes new life into your body.
 As you progress along the path, gorgeous wildflowers harmonize with the surrounding rocks and the sands below.
-This memorable Monterey hiking trail is precisely what’s missing from your life.
+This memorable hiking trail in Monterey is precisely what’s missing from your life.